PopupViewModel

 Graphic

-The graphic used to represent the cluster extent when the Browse features action is active in a cluster popup.
+The graphic used to represent the cluster extent when the Browse features action is active.

 Graphic